aafarokh/WBB_NWK/README.md

 Part 2 of the code Signal_identifier_classifier.m constructs folders based on class-2 algorithm, copies the files from the parent folder and pastes to the child folder.

-The code can be edited easily based on ones need and is written such that any other classification of interest could be added.
+The code can be edited easily based on one's need and is written such that any other classification of interest could be added.